Hospital says Chinese dissident Liu's cancer in final stages

-BEIJING The Chinese hospital treating Nobel Peace laureate Liu Xiaobo said on Saturday his cancer was in the final stages and while a German and a U.S. doctor who visited his bedside had approved of his treatment they had asked for him to be moved abroad.
+BEIJING (Reuters) - The Chinese hospital treating Nobel Peace laureate Liu Xiaobo said on Saturday his cancer was in the final stages and while a German and a U.S. doctor who visited his bedside had approved of his treatment they had asked for him to be moved abroad.

 Liu, 61, was jailed for 11 years in 2009 for "inciting subversion of state power" after he helped write a petition known as "Charter 08" calling for sweeping political reforms.